dmaristem/fanfic_scraper/README.md

 Note: This is for the preservation of selected works of fiction that I deem to be exceptional, not for any replication and distribution of other people's creative output for my own profit.

 Tools:
--Python
--Python libraries: BeautifulSoup4, requests
+Python, Python libraries: BeautifulSoup4, requests